s4sixty/s4sixty/README.md

 <br />

-I'm a junior Full-Stack developer from France
+I'm a Full-Stack software engineer from France

 **About me**